Concepts

 - selectors derived from the referenced pool

-- the container discriminator when the mode is
+- the container-name selector when the mode is

 PerObjective

-kleym refuses to reconcile when it cannot prove those constraints.
-That is why selector handling is intentionally narrower than raw Kubernetes label selection.
+kleym-operator refuses to reconcile when it cannot prove those constraints.